Annual PLPR Conference

-The next PLPR annual conference will be hold 18-23 February 2019 at Texas A&M University in College Station, Texas, USA.
-The event will be hosted by the Texas A&M College of Architecture at the university’s Memorial Student Center, one of the nation’s premier student unions.
+The 13th PLPR annual conference was hold 18-22 February 2019 at Texas A&M University in College Station, Texas, USA.
+The event was hosted by the Texas A&M College of Architecture at the university’s Memorial Student Center, one of the nation’s premier student unions.

 More information can be found on the conference website.

 Dusan Nikolic and his team put together an outstanding program.
 Around 90 participants learnt about local planning system.
 The conference theme “Migrations – Impacts, Law and Spatial Planning” mirrored past and current challenges.
 More information can be found on the conference website.
 Photos will be uploaded soon.

 Watch two reports from Serbian TV: